arivictor/intentional-architecture-in-python/book/4-domain.md

 ## Entities: Identity and Lifecycle

+Entities have identity; value objects don't.
+Two members named "Sarah" are different people (entities).
+Two time slots from 10-11am on Monday are identical (value objects).

 Entities are objects defined by their identity, not their attributes.
+A member with ID "M001" named "Sarah" is still the same member even if she changes her email, updates her membership type, or modifies her name.
+The identity persists through changes.

 Two members with the name "Sarah" and email "sarah@example.com" are not the same member.
 They're different people who happen to share attributes.
 What distinguishes them is identity—an ID, a unique identifier that tracks them through their lifecycle.

-Entities have identity.
-They change over time.
-They have continuity.
-You can modify a member's email address, but they're still the same member.

 Here's `Member` evolved from Chapter 3 into a proper entity: